Bertie

 Education should not be an afterthought.

 It should be a priority.
-And if more responsibility for education continues shifting to the states, then you need legislators who will fight for our students and schools.
+North Carolina ranks in the bottom of the nation for teacher pay and per pupil spending.
+And as more responsibility for education continues shifting to the states, you need a legislator who will fight for investment in our teachers and students.

 Public funds should go to public schools.

-Public dollars are being moved into a voucher system.
-In Senate District 1, millions of your tax dollars are following students to private schools that are not held to the same standards as public schools.
+In Senate District 1, millions of your tax dollars are following students to private schools that are not held to the same standards via the school voucher system.

+We are experiencing a cost of living emergency.
 When groceries cost more, working people feel it first.
 When healthcare costs rise, working people feel it first.
-When childcare costs more than a mortgage, it’s working parents who have to figure out the impossible.
 Working people are affected by everything, because they are the ones holding everything together.

-Because I’m not running to answer to a political machine in Raleigh.
+I’m not running to answer to other politicians in Raleigh.

 I’m running to answer to you.

 You should choose your politicians, not the other way around.
-Poll after poll shows about 84% of NC voters oppose gerrymandering, Republican, Democrat, and Unaffiliated voters all agree on that because fairness isn’t partisan, it’s common sense.
-And yet in North Carolina, politicians keep drawing maps that choose their voters instead.
+Poll after poll shows about 84% of NC voters oppose gerrymandering.
+And yet, in North Carolina, the Republican majority keeps drawing maps that choose their voters instead.